-The process that produces your property tax bill is complex and involves the interaction of many county agencies: the assessor, assessment appeals board, tax collector and controller.
+The process that produces your property tax bill is complex and involves the interaction of many county agencies: assessor, assessment appeals board, tax collector and controller.

 Today, California's schools, counties, cities and special districts depend on property tax as a primary source of revenue.
-The property tax raised \$1.56 billion for local governments within the boundaries of San Mateo County during fiscal year 2013-2014 and is expected to generate \$1.65 billion for fiscal year 2014-2015.
+The property tax raised \$1.65 billion for local governments within the boundaries of San Mateo County during fiscal year 2014-2015 and is expected to generate \$1.77 billion for fiscal year 2015-2016.

-The Proposition 13 property tax initiative approved overwhelmingly by California voters in 1978 is the basis for the current tax process.
-Proposition 13 limits the property tax rate to one percent of assessed value, plus the rate necessary to fund local voter-approved bonds.
+California's current property tax system is grounded in the "Proposition 13" statewide ballot initiative approved overwhelmingly by California voters in 1978.
+Prop 13 abolished the old system which taxed properties at locally-controlled rates based on current market value.
+Prop 13 established a statewide tax rate limited to one percent of assessed value, plus the rate necessary to fund local voter-approved bonds.
 Further, a real property's annually adjusted assessed value cannot be increased by more than two percent over the prior year, if the property did not qualify for temporary decline in value and did not undergo a change of ownership or new construction.
 Newly acquired property is assessed at its new market value (usually the purchase price) and the value of any new construction is added to the existing base value of a parcel.
 Personal property is assessed each year at fair market value.